 Ian Jennings was the first suspect, the first arrested, first cautioned and first interviewed.
 He and Christine Jennings were, and still are, benefitting financially from the witness protection scheme.

 3. Arrested and Charged

 Kev was arrested at Heathrow Airport on 2nd September 2007 as he was about to board a flight with his own passport.
 He had heard his brother Miran was in some trouble and fearing for his life had fled to Northern Cyprus.
 He wanted to find out more and help if he could.
 His arrest came just 6 days after the incident and police claimed he had been evading justice when in fact he had just been living his life as normal until he received a phone call from his scared brother, Miran, who stated that he had been threatened at gun point and it was not safe for him to return home.
 There was evidence of Kev using his credit card as normal during this time as well as cell siting showing him at home.
 There was also CCTV of him shopping at Tesco but it was not feasable for the prosecution to show him acting so perfectly normal in the days after they wrongly alleged he had carried out such dreadful murders.

 Kev was taken to the Police Station and accused of three counts of murder, two of attempted murder and one firearms offence.
-This was the first Kev had heard of this crime, and anxious to prove his innocence, he volunteered to give a blood DNA sample to the police.
-He gave a second sample months after being charged as the police ‘lost’ the original.
+This was the first Kev had heard of this crime, and anxious to prove his innocence, he volunteered to give a blood DNA sample to the police, and even gave a second sample months after being charged as the police ‘lost’ the original.
 After being charged Kev states that Detective Sergent Witchard and a detective constable told him when he was taken out for exercise, ‘we know you didn’t do it but if you don’t help us we will make sure you serve 50 years.’